 Regardless of advising model, at every division there are student academic management tasks that are required to support the academic experience needs of students – whether these are performed by academic advisors, faculty, academic program managers, student affairs staff, or others.

-SSEI is actively working with a group of academic advisors, program coordinators and managers, enrollment managers and other student academic managers from all divisions and levels.
+SSEI is actively working with a group of academic advisors, program coordinators and managers, enrollment managers and other student academic managers from all divisions and levels, in partnership with the Office of the University Registrar and University Student Affairs.
 The charge of this working group is to gather comprehensive requirements and explore technology solutions that would support the infrastructure necessary for academic advisors and affiliates to perform baseline student academic management tasks.

 Advising approaches vary according to population served, as well as nuances particular to divisions and programs.
 That said, there are tasks common across all programs and levels that are necessary and critical to supporting students and learners as they progress along their academic journeys.